-Q: Is the Kroger Field clinic accessible?
+Q: Are the clinic locations accessible?

 Q: How is the vaccination clinic set up to minimize risk of exposure?

 A: We are following social-distancing guidelines, and masks are required.
 We also are asking that individuals not arrive more than 20 minutes before a scheduled appointment so that we can maintain social distancing.
 If you arrive more than 20 minutes early, please wait in your car.
-UK HealthCare is committed to creating the safest environment possible while managing the many people who are moving through our vaccination process each day.
+UK HealthCare is committed to creating the safest environment possible while managing the people who are moving through our vaccination process each day.

 Q: What should I bring to my appointment?